-In the fall of 2018, the UofSC College of Pharmacy matriculated its first students into the Gamecock Pharmacy Assurance program, a unique initiative designed for exceptional high school students who want to pursue a career in pharmacy.
+In the fall of 2018, the UofSC College of Pharmacy matriculated its first students into the Gamecock Pharmacy Assurance pathway, a unique initiative designed for exceptional high school students who want to pursue a career in pharmacy.

 Kristi Kinslow Director of Pre-Professional Studies and Recruitment

-Students accepted into the GPA program are not only academically talented but have distinguished themselves as leaders in both their schools and communities, according to Nikki Mellen, director of Admissions for the college.
+Students accepted into the GPA pathway are not only academically talented but have distinguished themselves as leaders in both their schools and communities, according to Nikki Mellen, director of Admissions for the college.
 “In addition to a holistic review of their academic and extracurricular accomplishments, each invited student must participate in a multi-faceted interview process with College of Pharmacy faculty, staff, and students to demonstrate their communication and critical thinking skills as well as their dedication to the college’s culture of diversity, equity, and inclusion,” she says.

 “Though COVID has impacted our ability to host in-person events, we have increased our reach of prospective students through use of virtual platforms and creative programming,” she says.
 “As we have gradually returned to many in-person recruiting efforts, we are excited to visit individual schools and participate in career fairs and conferences.
 We also invite groups and individuals to tour the College of Pharmacy and receive personalized guidance.”

 Johny Nguyen, Class of 2024, was among the first students accepted into the GPA pathway.
 Though he was accepted to the university as a traditional pathway pre-pharmacy student, after learning about the GPA pathway and receiving an invitation to apply, he pursued the early assurance pathway.

 “Being part of GPA has helped me to develop my leadership skills,” Nguyen says.
 “The way the pathway is set up allows me to be exposed to the world of pharmacy and reinforces that this is the career I want to pursue.”